 You know by the time you're 26 if you love to work.
 Because 26-year old's who love to work have been working nonstop at a singular, focused goal, since they were 21.
 I'm serious.
 Talk to anyone whose career/work ethic you admire.
 If you are 26 and you are not currently displaying the determination to meet tough, all-consuming goals, then you will not have a particularly stimulating or productive career.
 Because the careers that are fulfilling are ones you give yourself to.
 Just like everything else in life: you get what you give.

-Kids are also not guaranteed to make you happy, in fact there is a strong body of research that suggest that they are proven to make you unhappy, they are a strain on those who are recently married and I am confident there is not a person alive who can justify the financial aspects of producing another human into this already overpopulated world to me.
+Kids are also not guaranteed to fix everything, in fact there is a strong body of research that suggest that they are proven to be a major stressor, they are a strain on those who are recently married and I am confident there is not a person alive who can justify the financial aspects of producing another human into this already overpopulated world to me.
 Thankfully, I am not a lone voice in my generation.
 Whether it's the medical costs of giving birth or the lifetime financial commitment that having a child entails, financial reasons are one of the most popular reasons behind why Millennials don't want kids.
 Many specifically identify their student loans as a reason for not being able to afford kids.

 I personally didn't spend years paying off college debts so that I can spend upwards of €250,000 (not including college) raising another human being.
 Does that make me selfish?
-To be honest, I don't care, in my experience, the only people who have problems with this are people who have 2 kids and have been telling everyone how tired they are for 7 years.
-How can you physically be tired if you park your kid in front of a TV all day while you scroll through Facebook looking at other people living a higher quality of life because they made more responsible choices?
+Probably but in my experience, the only people who have problems with this are people who have 2 kids and have been telling everyone how tired they are for 7 years.
+How can you physically be tired if you park your kid in front of a TV all day while you scroll through Facebook looking at other people.

 Women must face reality much sooner because of simple biology.
 Life is about career or kids.
 That's it.
 There are no other choices.
 You can spend your whole life trying to balance those two things that are extremely important to you.
 But don't risk spending your life having nothing that is extremely important to you.

-An uncle is the only paternal role I think I am ever destined to play and I am ok with that, it seems to be a more popular opinion for my generation.
+An uncle may very well be the only paternal role I think I am ever destined to play and I am ok with that, it seems to be a more popular opinion for my generation.
 Perhaps the first Irish generation that has had full responsibility over their birth control and could readily choose if they wanted children or not.
 I didn't even like kids when I was one so apologies Father, but contraceptives will still hold a massive part of my world.

 I am cool being the mysterious uncle that nobody quite knows about, who hops around the globe at his will with a laptop but has lots of cool stories to tell.
-Children aren't for me and there is nothing wrong with that.
-I will rest easy knowing that I can be anything I want in this life and I am happy that plan doesn't include having kids.
+Children may not be on the cards for me & my signifigant other and there is nothing wrong with that.
+I will rest easy knowing that I can be anything I want in this life and I am happy that plan doesn't include having kids right now.
 I mean, I am a man who regularly has Smarties for Breakfast.
 Would you trust him not to mess up a kid?

-- Disclaimer, to any currently unplanned children I may father in the future & on the 1% chance that I change my mind about this, Daddy is sorry but this article probably won't even make the top 10 list for why I mess you up later on in life.
+- Disclaimer, to any children I may father in the future & on the chance that I change my mind about this, Daddy is sorry but this article probably won't even make the top 10 list for why I mess you up later on in life.